 As well as protecting your own business, remember the crucial role farms such as yours play in delivering food to people’s tables.
 So, it’s essential to stay secure and prevent cyber criminals from getting the upper hand.

 It’s not easy to protect your business from cyber threats, which is why so many businesses fall victim to this type of crime.
-To help, Islands Insurance has partnered with various cyber insurers who can provide as part of their policy, guidance via risk management tools and resource which previously may not of been available to the Farm and assist in limiting their risk of becoming a victim of a cyber incident.
+To help, Islands Insurance has partnered with various cyber insurers who can provide as part of their policy, guidance via risk management tools and resource which previously may not have been available to the Farm and assist in limiting their risk of becoming a victim of a cyber incident.